euc-dev/horizon-apis/docs/view/index.md

 ## Navigating the API Reference

-The View API Reference is set of documents, grouped by platform version.
+The Omnissa View API Reference is set of documents, grouped by platform version.
 Use the navigation menu to the left to select the version, then the Service, Query, Data Object, Fault Types links to display information.
 To find the description of a specific object type, click the appropriate category name from the menu.

 To quickly find an entry, start typing its name in the **Search Bar** field.